Clark Gable: 1930–1935: Early success

-Filming for the movie, in which Gable and Colbert's characters have to travel together from Florida to New York by whatever means available, began in a tense atmosphere; nevertheless, both Gable and director Frank Capra enjoyed making the movie.
-It Happened One Night became the first movie to sweep all five of the major Academy Awards, with Gable winning for Best Actor and Colbert for Best Actress.
+When MGM head Louis B. Mayer decided that Gable was getting difficult and ungrateful, he loaned Gable out to the lower-rank Columbia studio, for one film It Happened One Night, to teach Gable a lesson, but Columbia wanted him and had paid handsomely for it.
+The result was that Gable won the Academy Award for Best Actor for his 1934 performance in the film.
 "Critics praised the fast-paced farce that would enter in a whole new romantic genre: the screwball comedy."
-The movie opened slowly at the box office, but once word of mouth spread it became a big hit, with men's underwear sales plummeting because Gable didn't wear an undershirt in the movie.

-Gable's career was revitalized by his whimsical, good-natured performance and to Capra, Gable's character in the film closely resembled his real personality:
+Gable's career was revitalized by his whimsical, good-natured performance and to the director Frank Capra, Gable's character in the film closely resembled his real personality.
+Gable returned to MGM a bigger star than ever.

-It Happened One Night is the real Gable.
-He was never able to play that kind of character except in that one film.
-They had him playing these big, huff-and-puff he-man lovers, but he was not that kind of guy.
-He was a down-to-earth guy, he loved everything, he got down with the common people.
-He didn't want to play those big lover parts; he just wanted to play Clark Gable, the way he was in It Happened One Night, and it's too bad they didn't let him keep up with that.

-It Happened One Night clinched stardom for Gable making him a bigger star than ever.
 From 1934 until 1942, when World War II interrupted his movie career, he was near the top of the box office money-makers lists.

 Gable's first movie role back at MGM was to portray reluctant leader of mutineers Fletcher Christian, an "Englishman in knickers and a three-cornered hat", one he had to be talked into by friend and producer Irving Thalberg, and of which Gable said "I stink in it" after filming.
 Mutiny on the Bounty (1935) was a critical and commercial success, receiving eight Academy Award nominations.
 There were three Best Actor nominations for stars Gable, Charles Laughton and Franchot Tone, and the film won Best Picture, the second of three films in which Gable played a leading role to do so.
 The film cost $2 million and grossed $4.5 million, making it one of the top moneymakers that decade.
 It used life-size replicas of the Bounty and Pandora, and was partly filmed in Catalina and French Polynesia.